-Early Intervention Practicum SPED 8900 6 cr.
+Early Intervention Practicum

 This 150 hour field based experience provides students with a supervised opportunity to develop skills and demonstrate competencies necessary in early intervention settings.
 The practicum is designed to be a supportive experience, with supervisors providing the guidance and support needed to enhance students' development as early intervention specialists.